hekeki/android-compose-skeleton/README.md

 # Android Jetpack Compose skeleton

-Skeleton for Android Jetpack Compose apps
+Android app skeleton for a quick start with Android Jetpack Compose

 Features (10% finished)
 * Follows best practices and guidelines on recommended architecture